TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 	HeapNodeHeader();
 	HeapNodeHeader(unsigned long long size, bool isCurrentFree);
+	unsigned long long header_data; //stores info like the "size" of this node
+	//Do not derefence, instead "return &mem".
-	unsigned long long header_data; //stores info like the "size" of this node void* mem; //this member sits at the location of the user's memory.
-Do not derefence, instead "return &mem".
+    void* mem; //this member sits at the location of the user's memory.

 	bool isImmediatePreviousFree();
 	bool isCurrentFree();